finger563/esp-latency-test/README.md

 (To exit the serial monitor, type ``Ctrl-]``.)

 See the Getting Started Guide for full steps to configure and use ESP-IDF to build projects.

+## Runtime Configuration

+The test has a CLI which allows you to switch between method (1/ADC), and method (2/Hosted) measurements, and allows you to configure some parameters of the test such as which value represents a button press, what device to connect to, etc.
+For a full list of options, run the `help` command.

+The configuration is loaded from NVS flash and printed on boot (and can be printed from the CLI by typing `config`).

 ## Output